Remillard/VHDL-Mode/README.md

 ## Miscellaneous Features

 * The insert header command uses several fields from the package settings.
 Please see above in **Configuration** for a list of the fields and types to edit to customize the header insertion.
 * The on-save event is trapped and will do a scan of the file, and by default look for `-- Last update : ` in a VHDL file.
-If it finds this structure it will update the time and date on that line automatically.
+If it finds this structure it will update the time and date on that line automatically (it removes that lines and replaces it).
 This pattern is configured through settings.
 * Most commands (save for snippets) will leave a trace in the ST3 console which may be useful for debugging.
-Any package message specific to this package will start with 'vhdl-mode:'
+Any package message specific to this package will start with `vhdl-mode:`

 ## Known Issues and Design Commentary